andrew-chen-dev/90DaysOfDevOps/2022/Days/day01.md

 DevOps is a software development mindset/pipeline based on CI/CD (Continuous Integration Continuous Deployment).
 It seeks to align the Development and Operations halves of the software development cycle.

 Development: Code gets planned and produced.
 Operations: Code gets tested and deployed.
 Think VMs, networking, servers, containers -- whatever is needed to test run the code in a production environment.
+This is either in the cloud or on-prem (mostly AWS or Azure, some GCP).

 It's symbolized by this infinity sign diagram, also known as the DevOps CI/CD pipeline: ![image](https://github.com/user-attachments/assets/03f22651-8106-4432-99a6-e2a924bb5e94)